Erdogan tells Turks to buy crumbling lira as Trump turns the screws

 Without naming countries, Erdogan said supporters of a failed military coup two years ago, which Ankara says was organized by a U.S.-based Muslim cleric, were attacking Turkey in new ways since his re-election two months ago.

-Although Erdogan struck a defiant tone and warned of "economic war," his foreign ministry called for diplomacy and dialogue to solve problems with Washington and Trade Minister Ruhsar Pekcan said "we implore President Trump to return to the negotiating table."

 The new duties on Turkey are double the level that Trump imposed in March on steel and aluminum imports from a range of countries.
-The White House said he had authorized them under Section 232 of U.S. trade law, which allows for tariffs on national security grounds.
+The White House said he had authorized them under a section of U.S. trade law that allows for tariffs on national security grounds.

-Turkey's trade ministry said the tariffs were against World Trade Organisation rules.
+Turkey's trade ministry said the tariffs were against World Trade Organization rules.

 FOCUS ON PASTOR

-While Turkey and the United States are at odds over a host of issues, the most pressing disagreement has been about the fate of American Christian pastor Andrew Brunson, who is on trial on terrorism charges for allegedly supporting a group that Ankara blames for the failed coup.
+While Turkey and the United States are at odds over a host of issues, the most pressing disagreement for Trump has been the fate of American Christian pastor Andrew Brunson, who is on trial on terrorism charges for allegedly supporting a group that Ankara blames for a failed coup in 2016.
 He denies the charges.

 Turkish officials held talks in Washington this week but there was no breakthrough.

-The Turkish crisis has set off a wave of selling across emerging market assets, reviving the specter of contagion that has been the sector's Achilles heel for decades.
+The Turkish financial crisis set off a wave of selling across emerging markets, reviving the specter of contagion that has been the sector's Achilles heel for decades.

-The lira sell-off has deepened concern over whether over-indebted Turkish companies will be able to pay back loans taken out in euros and dollars after years of overseas borrowing to fund a construction boom under Erdogan.
+The lira sell-off deepened concern over whether over-indebted Turkish companies will be able to pay back loans taken out in euros and dollars after years of overseas borrowing to fund a construction boom under Erdogan.

-His characteristic defiance has further unnerved investors.
 The president, who says a shadowy "interest rate lobby" and Western credit ratings agencies are attempting to bring down Turkey's economy, appealed to his countrymen's patriotism.

 "If there is anyone who has dollars or gold under their pillows, they should go exchange it for liras at our banks.
 This is a national, domestic battle," he told a crowd in the northeastern city of Bayburt.

 "Some countries have engaged in behavior that protects coup plotters and knows no laws or justice," he said.
-"Relations with countries who behave like this have reached a point beyond salvaging."
+"Relations with countries who behave like this have reached a point beyond salvaging," said Erdogan, who warned of "economic war."

+In an opinion piece in the New York Times on Friday, Erdogan said Turkey's partnership with the United States could be in jeopardy unless Washington "starts respecting Turkey’s sovereignty."

+"Before it is too late, Washington must give up the misguided notion that our relationship can be asymmetrical and come to terms with the fact that Turkey has alternatives.
+Failure to reverse this trend of unilateralism and disrespect will require us to start looking for new friends and allies," Erdogan said.

 Turkey, home to the Incirlik air base which is used by U.S. forces in the Middle East, has been a NATO member since the 1950s.
 It is host to an X-band radar, a critical part of the Western alliance's missile defense system again Iran.

-Ivo Daalder, a former U.S. ambassador to NATO and now president of the Chicago Council on Global Affairs think tank, said Turkey could grind decision-making at NATO's headquarters in Brussels to a halt if the dispute with Trump got out of hand.

-"Also completely underestimated is Turkey’s capacity to effectively shut down everything that happens in Brussels if they want to, because Brussels works on consensus and nothing, literally nothing happens without consensus," he said.
+The United States has increasingly used economic sanctions against foes such as Iran or North Korea but it is highly unusual for an administration to impose import tariffs over political or judicial issues with other countries.

+“I’m not aware of any prior administration using tariffs in this way, and there’s a very simple reason: because they’re an incredibly blunt instrument that often can have blowback on American workers and consumers as we’ve seen in the China context,” said Ned Price, a former CIA officer who also served as a National Security Council spokesman during the Obama administration.

-ROOTS IN COUP ALLEGATIONS
+COUP ALLEGATIONS

+Although Erdogan struck a defiant tone, his foreign ministry called for diplomacy and dialogue to solve problems with Washington and Trade Minister Ruhsar Pekcan said "we implore President Trump to return to the negotiating table."

 Ankara wants the United States to extradite Fethullah Gulen, a Pennsylvania-based cleric who Turkish authorities say masterminded the 2016 coup attempt in which 250 people were killed.
 Gulen denies the allegation.

-Brunson, an evangelical Presbyterian from North Carolina, was jailed for allegedly supporting a group that Turkey blames for the failed coup.
-His cause resonates with Christian conservative supporters of Trump, who could be influential as Republicans seek to retain control of Congress in midterm elections in November.
+Brunson, an evangelical Presbyterian from North Carolina, was jailed for allegedly supporting the group that Turkey blames for the failed coup and was moved from prison to house arrest in July.

+His cause resonates with Trump's Christian conservative supporters, who could be influential as Republicans seek to retain control of Congress in midterm elections in November.

-Some U.S. officials say Turkey is holding Brunson as a bargaining chip after an executive at Turkey's state-owned Halkbank was convicted and imprisoned in the United States in May for helping Iran evade U.S. sanctions.
+Jay Sekulow, an attorney for Trump who is also representing Brunson’s family, told talk-show host and political commentator Sean Hannity’s radio program on Friday: "We're close to getting a resolution in that case."
+He offered no further details.

+"This could be the most expensive pastor in world history," Sekulow said, referring to the harm being done to Turkey's economy.

-Erdogan enjoys the support of many Turks even though food, rent and fuel prices have all surged.
+Erdogan enjoys the support of many Turks even though rents and food and fuel prices have all surged.

-banks' external assets and liabilities:
+Turkish banks'; external assets and liabilities:

-New Finance Minister Berat Albayrak - Erdogan's son-in-law - rolled out the government's new economic plan on Friday, promising central bank independence and tighter budget discipline, but giving few details to reassure investors.

-(Additional reporting by Susan Heavey, Matt Spetalnick, Yara Bayoumy and David Brunnstrom in Washington and Tuvan Gumrukcu in Ankara; Writing by David Stamp and Alistair Bell; Editing by Dominic Evans, Mark Trevelyan and Frances Kerry)
+(Additional reporting by Susan Heavey, Matt Spetalnick, Yara Bayoumy and David Brunnstrom in Washington and Tuvan Gumrukcu in Ankara; Writing by David Stamp and Alistair Bell; Editing by Frances Kerry and James Dalgleish)

 By Behiye Selin Taner and Lisa Lambert